HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 > As a user I would like to know if the service is easy to use.

-- [ ] screenshot and infomation of how to use the service in real environment.
+- [ ] screenshot and information of how to use the service in real environment.

 ### Example Box HTML